inaka/cowboy-trails/README.md

 This project's test suites include [meta testing](http://inaka.net/blog/2015/11/13/erlang-meta-test-revisited/).
 Therefore, in order to run the tests, it requires a proper plt.
-Otherwise, when you try `make tests`, you'll get an error similar to:
+Otherwise, when you try `rebar3 ct`, you'll get an error similar to:

 ```erlang
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -